13 min read

 “You should be ashamed.”

 And I was.
-I was sick with shame and confusion.
-What kind of sicko accepts money in return for helping loved ones?
-Why do the other parents promote this?
+Sick with shame and confusion.
+What kind of sicko accepts money for helping loved ones?
+Why do other parents promote this?
 Why do families eat in front of the TV?
 How do my parents have time to cook every night?

-The degree to which we adhere to the four elementary forms of relationships parallels two self-concepts: Independent and interdependent.
+The degree to which we follow these four elementary relationship forms often parallels two self-concepts: independent and interdependent.

-This sounds a bit selfish, but it’s also reflected in one of my favourite hip-hop songs.
+This can sound selfish, but it’s reflected in one of my favourite hip-hop songs:

 Here’s part of it if you don’t have time to listen right now.